 Military veterans may be entitled to extra earnings.

 As mentioned above, servicemembers who have served on active duty between 1940 and 2001 are entitled to extra earnings that will boost their Social Security benefits.
-It is important that men and women who have served during these periods check to make sure credits have been added to their record.
-This happened automatically for military members who served between 1968 and 2001, but it is still a good idea to confirm you are receiving the full benefits for which you are entitled.
+Men and women who have served during these periods must check to make sure credits have been added to their records.
+This happened automatically for military members who served between 1968 and 2001, but it is still a good idea to confirm you are receiving the full benefits to which you are entitled.

 Will your Social Security Benefits be Taxed?